r3card0/Python-Notes/README.md

 ![Images](1641962814783.jpeg)
 # Python-Notes
-- This is a personal project to share my notes about Python.
-In this are shared all small projects created on my learning process.
+- This is a personal project to share my notes about Python programming language.

 ## Scope
 - The content is in Spanish